jolivain/trusted-firmware-a/docs/design/cpu-specific-build-macros.rst

 -  ``ERRATA_N2_2280757``: This applies errata 2280757 workaround to Neoverse-N2
    CPU.
 This needs to be enabled for revision r0p0 of the CPU and is still open.

+For Cortex-A510, the following errata build flags are defined :

+-  ``ERRATA_A510_1922240``: This applies errata 1922240 workaround to
+   Cortex-A510 CPU.
+This needs to be enabled only for revision r0p0, it is fixedin r0p1.

 DSU Errata Workarounds
 ----------------------